fbpx

 • If you are replacing the entire septic system, the entire system will need to be abandoned.
 This situation will occur if you are abandoning a complete failure system, upgrading to a larger system or choosing to connect to the city sewer.

-If you septic system fails and there is sewer in the vicinity of your home, your city guidelines may make connecting to the sewer a must!Β
+If you septic system fails and there is sewer in the vicinity of your home, your city guidelines may make connecting to the sewer a must!

 Priority Pumping can help you with this process.
-We are knowledgeable in permitting and will help you navigate your way through the paperwork and city processes in order to be able to tap into the city sewer system.Β The old septic system is abandoned and the plumbing is re-routed in order to connect to the sewer.
-Call us today to learn more 602-601-5751.
+We know permitting inside out.
+We’ll guide you through the paperwork and city process to tap into the sewer system.
+We abandon the old septic system and reroute the plumbing to connect directly to the sewer.